 - Related parties have to report the tax office about such transactions prior to the tax return.

-- Consolidated Returns – A consolidated tax filing is not allowed in Hungary.
+- Consolidated Returns – A consolidated tax filing is subject to certain terms.

 Hungary Depreciation of Fixed Assets